T-count and T-depth of any multi-qubit unitary: Introduction

 \paragraph{$\epsilon$-T-DEPTH :} Given an $n$-qubit unitary $W$ and $\epsilon\in\real_{\geq 0}$, determine the T-depth of a unitary $U$ such that $\tcount_d(U)\leq\tcount_d(U')$, where $U,U'$ are $n$-qubit exactly implementable unitaries and $d(U,W),d(U',W)\leq\epsilon$.

-$\tcount(U)$ and $\tcount_d(U)$ are called the \textbf{$\epsilon$-T-count} and \textbf{$\epsilon$-T-depth} of $W$, respectively.
+$\tcount(U)$ and $\tcount_d(U)$ are called the \textbf{$\epsilon$-T-count} ($\teps(W)$) and \textbf{$\epsilon$-T-depth} ($\tdeps(W)$) of $W$, respectively.
 The T-count and T-depth-optimal circuits of $U$ are called \textbf{$\epsilon$-T-count-optimal} and \textbf{$\epsilon$-T-depth-optimal} circuit for $W$, respectively.
 In this paper we use the global phase invariant distance (Section \ref{sec:prelim}) as the distance metric and not the operator norm.
 This is because the global phase invariant distance ignores the global phase and hence avoids unnecessarily long approximating sequences that achieve a specific global phase.
-This can be the reason for the fact that the bound on T-count of single-qubit z-rotations is less in \cite{2015_KMM}, which works with this distance, compared to \cite{2015_S, 2016_RS}, that work with operator norm.
-(More comparisons can be found in \cite{2021_M}.)
-This distance has also been used to synthesize unitaries in other models like topological quantum computation \cite{2014_KBS, 2021_JS}.
+This can be the reason for the fact that the bound on T-count of single-qubit Z-rotations is less in \cite{2015_KMM}, which works with this distance, compared to \cite{2015_S, 2016_RS}, that work with operator norm.
+(More discussions can be found in \cite{2021_M}.)
+This distance is composable \cite{2021_M} and has been used to synthesize unitaries in other models like topological quantum computation \cite{2014_KBS, 2021_JS}.
 It is not hard to see that if $\epsilon=0$ then we get the problem of synthesizing T-count and T-depth-optimal circuits for exactly implementable unitaries.
 In this case, both provable \cite{2014_GKMR, 2020_MM, 2021_GMM} and much more efficient heuristic \cite{2020_MM, 2021_GMM} algorithms have been developed (see Table \ref{tab:compare} for a comparison).
+We say that an algorithm is \textbf{provable} if its claimed efficiency and correctness or quality of solution (in this case optimality) can be proved by rigorous arguments.
+An algorithm is \textbf{heuristic} if either one or both of these factors are conjectured to be true.